Rebuilding the ART-13 Transmitters

 At first, I had the Channel Selector switch set to MANUAL while I was learning how the transmitter operated.
 After a week, I started to setup some of the Autotune channels.
 I was generally operating on 3870kc or 3974kc and power output was about 160 watts.

 For audio I used some military microphones at first but discovered they didn't fully modulate the ART-13 at the increased RF power.
 Although specific mikes are called for in the manual, these mikes seem to only provide sufficient modulation if the carrier power is reduced to around 100 watts.
-I found that using a DH-50 crystal mike (with a Kobitone element) on an Astatic TUG-8 stand (amplified) provided fully adjustable audio drive with more than enough audio output for full modulation at 150 watts output power.
+These were carbon mikes and this audio module still had the 15K resistor that, in later versions of the ART-13, was changed to 4.7K for better carbon mike gain.
+Using the "Dynamic" switch position, I found that using a DH-50 crystal mike (with a Kobitone element) on an Astatic TUG-8 stand (amplified) provided fully adjustable audio drive with more than enough audio output for full modulation at 150 watts output power.

 This ART-13 project was fairly easy and no serious problems were encountered.
 For the most part, if a complete and good physical condition transmitter is purchased, this will give you the best chance of completing the project with very few, if any, problems.